Soimn/Otus/design.md

   - I8, I16, I32, I64 // Explicitly sized signed integer
   - U8, U16, U32, U64 // Explicitly sized unsigned integer
+  - B8, B16, B32, B64 // Explicitly sized boolean
   - F32               // 32-bit IEEE-754 float
   - F64               // 64-bit IEEE-754 float

-  - byte   // An 8-bit value
-  - word   // A 64-bit value for 64-bit systems, else 32-bit
   - rawptr // A word sized integer pointing to a specific address in memory
   - typeid // A 32-bit value representing a specific type
   - any    // A typeid and a rawptr to the underlying data

 Casting rules:
-  - Aliased types can be both implicitly and explicitly casted to eachother
+  - Aliased types can be both implicitly and explicitly converted to the base type or another alias of said type
-  - Distinct types cannot be casted to eachother
+  - Distinct types cannot be casted
-  - All pointers can be explicitly casted to any pointer type
+  - All pointers can be explicitly converted to any pointer type
-  - rawptr can be explicitly, and implicitly, casted to any pointer type
+  - rawptr can be explicitly, and implicitly, converted to any pointer type
-  - A more specific type can be casted to a less specific type, both explicitly and implicitly. e.g:
+  - Fixed width integer, bool and floating point types can be converted to int, bool and float respectively, both explicitly and implicitly
-    * I8, I16, I32 and I64 can all be casted to int
-    * U8, U16, U32 and U64 can all be casted to uint
-    * F32 and F64 can be casted to float
   - Signed integer types can be explicitly casted to unsigned, and vice versa
   - Any integer type can be explicitly casted to floating point, and vice versa
-  - byte can be explicitly casted to any integer type
+  - Any boolean type can be explicitly casted to any integer type, and vice versa
-  - word can be explicitly casted to any integer type
+  - Any boolean type can be explicitly casted to any floating point type, and vice versa
-  - typeid can be explicitly casted to any integer type
+  - typeid can be explicitly casted to any integer type, and vice versa
-  - any can be casted to typeid and any pointer type
+  - any can be casted to typeid and any pointer type, both explicitly and implicitly

 Casting behaviour:
   - The resulting value of an integer casted to a smaller width will be equal to the N least significant bits of the integer, where N is the width of the target type
-  - The result of a floating point value casted to an integer will be equal to the floored value (if positive, ceiled if negative) if the integer is large enough to represent the value, otherwise the result will be equal to nil
+//  - The result of a floating point value casted to an integer will be equal to the N least significant bits of
+//    the truncated value of the floating point value
+  - The result of an integer value casted to floating point will be equal to the integer value represented as a IEEE-754 binary floating point value

 Builtin functions:
-  - cast
-  - transmute
   - sizeof
   - alignof
   - offsetof